 I stumbled upon it by accident because I was looking for Wallace Chung’s songs.
 LOL!
 Nice or what?
 But it was a really cute movie overall!
 I’m really glad that I found it!

 Okay, I didn’t read the novel and was having a hard time hunting down for it.
 But for the movie version, I’ll say it was good enough for me.
-If I find the novel one day, I might go back and discuss.
+If I find the novel one day, I might go back and discuss it.

 *Images were collected around the net hence belonging to their rightful owners.